apache/kibble-scanners/README.md

 # Kibble Scanner Application
-The Kibble Scanners collect information for the Apache Kibble Suite.
+The Kibble Scanners collect information for the Kibble Suite.

 ## Setup instructions: